F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_agent-redundancy-scaleout.rst

     * :ref:`Multiple Agents and Differentiated Service Environments`

-.. [#] **F5 Networks® does not provide support for container service deployments.** If you are already well versed in containerized environments, you can run one F5 agent per container.
+.. [#] **F5 Networks does not provide support for container service deployments.** If you are already well versed in containerized environments, you can run one F5 agent per container.
 The neutron.conf file must be present in the container.
 The service provider driver does not need to run in the container; rather, it only needs to be in the container's build context.